There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 John Wick: Chapter 2

 His wife is dead, his dog is dead, and he has exacted his revenge.
 Now it is time for him to get out of the assassin business once and for all, but John Wick quickly learns that he has opened a jar that will not be so easy to close.
-Santino D’Antonio (Riccardo Scamarcio), an old acquaintance, has reached out to John Wick, asking for him to repay a blood debt.
-In the assassin community, a blood debt is when one party does a favor for an assassin.
-The assassin then owes the person a favor.
+An old acquaintance named Santino D’Antonio (Riccardo Scamarcio) has reached out to John Wick, asking for him to repay a blood debt.
+In the assassin community, a blood debt is incurred when one assassin does a favor for another.

-In return for the favor, the assassin gives the party a token.
-This token may be redeemed at anytime, and can be redeemed to do anything (no matter how difficult) that the person desires.
-Should the assassin refuse, they are breaking a vow that is severely frowned upon in the assassin community and is punishable by death.
-John Wick just wants to retire in peace, but quickly finds himself in Rome with a massive bounty on his head.
-John Wick is on a mission to clear his name, but must defend himself against countless reputable assassins who hope to collect the bounty on his life.
+In return for the favor, the assassin that asked for the favor gives the other a token.
+This token may be redeemed at anytime, and it can be redeemed to do anything that the person desires.
+Should the assassin refuse, they are breaking a vow that is severely frowned upon in the assassin community and is even punishable by death.
+John Wick just wants to retire in peace, but he quickly finds himself in Rome with a massive bounty on his head.
+John Wick is on a mission to clear his name, but he must defend himself against countless reputable assassins who hope to collect the bounty.

 The Pros & Cons